ece-student/Team-16/docs/lab1/lab1.md

 ### Part 7: Driving your robot autonomously
 ###### (John)

 Once the assembly of the robot was completed, we decided that the robot should make a square.

+Here is how the robot navigates:

-The robot would start at the center of the square and move outward to make the square.
-The robot would travel one second outward from the center to one of the sides of the square.
+ * The robot would start at the center of the square and move outward to make the square.

+ * It would travel one second outward from the center to one of the sides of the square.

-  * The robot turns to the left onto one of the sides of the square and then it travels for another second to reach the first corner of the square.
+ * It turns to the left onto one of the sides of the square and then it travels for another second to reach the first corner of the square.
  * After exiting the center of the square, the loop controls the robot to travel in a square.

 At first, the robot was making a triangle, but after tuning the timing of the turns we got the robot to make more of the square.
 However, with our current implementation the “square” rotates.

 ## Helpful links and References
-This website gives an overview of servos and rotation angles: [Servo](http://www.seattlerobotics.org/guide/servos.html) This website helped with embedding code: [Embed Code](https://help.github.com/articles/creating-and-highlighting-code-blocks/)
+This website gives an overview of servos and rotation angles: [Servo](http://www.seattlerobotics.org/guide/servos.html)

+This website helped with embedding code: [Embed Code](https://help.github.com/articles/creating-and-highlighting-code-blocks/)

 ## Demos